the-events-calendar/event-tickets/readme.txt

 == Changelog ==

-= [4.10.10] TBD =
+= [4.10.10] 2019-10-10 =

+* Tweak - Changed views: `blocks/tickets`, `tickets/tpp`
-* Fix - Attendees Report's "Orders" tab displays amount sold and available regardless of amount, including for unlimited and zero remaining [134108]
+* Fix - Attendees Report's "Orders" tab now displays amount sold and available regardless of amount, including for unlimited and zero remaining for Tribe Commerce attendees [134108]
 * Fix - Prevent fatal errors when hosting environment does not support multibyte functionality by using new `tribe_strpos()` function [135202]
-* Fix - Prevent issues with attendee ID not matching stored number [134408]
+* Fix - Prevent Attendee Registration saving from storing only the last attendee's information for all RSVP attendees [134408]
 * Fix - Remove check for tickets in beginning of `/src/views/blocks/tickets.php` as it prevents showing the "tickets unavailable" message [134821]
+* Language - 2 new strings added, 19 updated, 0 fuzzied, and 0 obsoleted

 = [4.10.9] 2019-10-01 =